-It is also clear from what Options was told by Caledonian at the outset - and from the available evidence in this complaint and others - that Caledonian was heavily involved in the arrangement of the transfer out of Mr H's existing pension scheme to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond.
-It clearly was not simply introducing Mr H to Options and leaving it to him to proceed with the application.
+It is also clear from what Options was told by Caledonian at the outset - and from the evidence I've seen on similar cases - that Caledonian was heavily involved in the arrangement of the transfer out of consumers' existing pension schemes to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond.
+It clearly was not simply introducing Mr B to Options and leaving it to him to proceed with the application.
 It was involved in the setting up of the SIPP and in arranging the FPI bond and associated investments.
 It was commonly involved in gathering all the information and documents needed for things to proceed and it sent all the required information, forms, documents etc to all the parties involved, and dealt with any queries arising from these.

 I think Options ought to have been aware of this.
-The extent of Caledonian's involvement would've more likely than not been clear from the application documentation Caledonian sent to Options, and its involvement in other applications of the same nature.
+The extent of Caledonian's involvement was clear from the application documentation Caledonian sent to Options, and its involvement in other applications of the same nature.